 The Council contributed to the signing of a Memorandum of Understanding between the CBUAE and the Abu Dhabi Sports Council to enhance the financial sector's participation in sports and social initiatives.
-This agreement facilitated the organisation of the CBUAE Run, which will take place in 2025, and paves the way for other sporting events to promote awareness of the importance of sports and physical health.
+This agreement

 Celebrating National Identity and Heritage

 The Council organised various events to foster a sense of belonging during national and social occasions including: the Haq Al Laila initiative to revive national heritage, a motivational session on Zayed Humanitarian Workday, a lecture on welcoming the Holy Month of Ramadan, the Weekly Ramadan Challenge, and participation in UAE National Day and Emirati Women's Day celebrations.